digitranslab/jumpstart/docs/versioned_docs/version-2.23.0/widgets/button.md

 Button component can be used to trigger an action.
 It can be used to submit a form, navigate to another page, or trigger a query.

-<iframe height="500" src="https://www.youtube.com/embed/zw3yxC7WUOg" title="Tooljet Button Widget" frameborder="0" allowfullscreen width="100%"></iframe>
+<iframe height="500" src="https://www.youtube.com/embed/zw3yxC7WUOg" title="Jumpstart Button Widget" frameborder="0" allowfullscreen width="100%"></iframe>

 ## Properties